-Local authorities are empowered by law to carry out the removal of abandoned vehicles on public roads.
-These legislations are known as the Refuse and Disposal Amenity Act (Amenity Act) 1978, Section 99 of the Road Traffic Regulation Act 1984, and the Removal and Disposal of Vehicle (England) Regulations 2002 as amended.
+Local councils are responsible for the removal of abandoned vehicles on a public road or other public place, in conjunction with the DVLA and the police.
+Local authorities have statutory power to remove abandoned vehicles on public roads under the Refuse and Disposal Amenity Act (Amenity Act) 1978, Section 99 of the Road Traffic Regulation Act 1984, and the Removal and Disposal of Vehicle (England) Regulations 2002 as amended.

 Removal and Disposal of Vehicle (England) Regulations 2002 (as amended)

-Pursuant to Removal and Disposal of Vehicle (England) Regulations 2002 as amended, local authorities can issue a 24-hour notice on a vehicle which they believe no longer has value and has been left on public road.
+Under these regulations, the local authority can issue a statutory 24-hour notice on a vehicle which they believe no longer has value and has been left on public road.
 The owner’s failure to remove it within the given time frame will entitle the local authorities to have the vehicle removed and immediately destroyed.